openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 What if I do not have an edX account?
 ======================================

-You need to have an edX account before you can enroll in a course.
+You need to have an edX account before you can enroll in courses.
 You can sign up for an edX account in the edX mobile app, or use a browser to go to the `edx.org`_ website.
 When you create your account, you need to be connected to the Internet.

 ======================================
 How do I create an edX account?